Free DKIM Checker Tool

 What is a DKIM Checker?

-The tool is valuable for email administrators, email service providers, and email security professionals to set up and validate DKIM for their domains so they can effectively verify the authenticity of email messages sent from their own domains.
-Checking DKIM records can ensure that emails are legitimately sent from the claimed domain and have not been altered in transit, helping you combat email spoofing, phishing, and other fraudulent email practices.
+Our DKIM test tool is valuable for email administrators, email service providers, and email security professionals to set up and validate DKIM key pairs for their domains so they can effectively verify the DKIM signature email header configured for your domain.
+Checking DKIM records with our DKIM tester can ensure that emails are legitimately sent from the claimed domain and email address and that the email content has not been altered in transit.

 • Selector: To differentiate between multiple DKIM keys connected to the same domain, DKIM records are organized using “selector,” a special label.
 The selector in the DNS query used by the DKIM record lookup tool allows users to choose which DKIM key they want to get.
 Typically, the selection is stated in the DKIM-Signature header of the email.